Job Success Factors

 - Productive Work Habits: The extent to which overall work style is effective and productive in terms of time management, setting objectives and priorities, and following up on commitments across a variety of work challenges.

 - Peer Relationships: Can quickly find common ground and solve problems for the good of all; can represent his/her own interests and yet be fair to other groups; can solve problems with peers with a minimum of noise; is seen as a team player and is cooperative; easily gains trust and support of peers; encourages collaboration; can be candid with peers.

 - Self-Knowledge: Knows personal strengths, weaknesses, opportunities, and limits; seeks feedback; gains insights from mistakes; is open to performance feedback; is not defensive; is receptive to talking about shortcomings; looks forward to balanced performance reviews and career discussions.

 Each Factor represents a key aspect of how performance is achieved.
 An employee work expectation describes what is to be achieved; a Job Success Factor indicates how results are achieved.

 The Job Success Factors are part of the Lominger Competency Library.
 In 2012, a City team proposed about a dozen Success Factors they felt represented the work we do at the City.
 From this list, six Department Heads who comprise the Performance Management Executive Steering Committee then selected and approved six Job Success Factors.

 How are Job Success Factors Evaluated?

-Performance for each Success Factor is appraised at one of four levels:
+Performance for each Success Factor is appraised at one of three levels: